Alfred J Fairbank (1896-1982)Served as Chairman: 1951-1963

 Veiko Kespersaks is a leading Scandinavian calligraphy specialist and lettering designer based in London.
 He has both BA and MA calligraphy qualifications from Roehampton University in London where he studied between 2000 and 2006, and specialises in historical scripts and the art of expressive calligraphy mixed with graphic design.
 He was taught by Villu Toots in Estonia and he has an Art degree in print making from the Art Institute of Kankaanpää, Finland, Veiko Kespersaks runs a successful calligraphy studio in Central London.
 He is program Leader for the Calligraphy Degree course at Satakunta University of Applied Sciences, Finland, and has published a book ‘Calligraphy in 24 one-hour lessons’ (April 2011) Exhibitions: 2010 Calligraphy Society of Finland, 10th Anniversary Exhibition Helsinki, Tampere, Finland 2003 Ancient Letterforms, Satakunnan Museum, Pori, Finland 2002 – 2005 University of Surrey Roehampton, Calligraphy Studio, London, UK 2002 International Grote Prijs Kalligrafie Westerlo, Holland 2002 Tempus Fugit Verba Scripta Manent "Luigi Sturzo" INCIPIT, Italy

 Editor of The Scribe Journal 2008-12.
 Chair of the Editorial Board 2008-12.
 Served on the Executive Committee 2006-9 and 2009-12.
 Exhibition Committee member 2010.
 Exhibited work in Celebrate Calligraphy 2011.
+Ran the Divine Inspiration exhibition in 2016.
 Undertakes public and private commissions, and teaches workshops around the country.